Louis3797/awesome-readme-template/README-WITHOUT-EMOJI.md

 or simply open a issue with the "enhancement" label.

-Don't forget to give this project a star for extra support ;) -->
+Don't forget to give this project a star for extra support ;) Maybe you can also mention me or this repo in the acknowledgements -->
 <div align="center">